learn-co-curriculum/dsc-data-fluency-enterprise-interpreting-data/README.md

 ## Assessment/learning check questions

-After reading the content above, take approximately 30 minutes answer this question below:
+After reading the content above, take approximately 30 minutes to answer this question below:

 1. Find at least one "bad" graphic online in your field, lay out what is wrong with it, and how it could be improved to better tell a truthful, clarifying story.